nextflow-io/training/docs/nf_develop/1_03_pipeline.md

 nf-core modules list remote
 ```

-The `nf-core modules install` command can be used to install the `fastp` module directly from the nf-core repository:
+The `nf-core modules install` command can be used to install the `seqtk_trim` module directly from the nf-core repository:

 ```
 cd nf-core-myfirstpipeline